marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

   - Quantitative and qualitative research
   - Data wrangling, analysis, visualizaiton
   - Transforming data into shareable stories
-  - Understanding how people learn, think and make decisions
+  - Understanding how people think and make decisions

 # Education to show in About widget
 education: